CSA

 Have access to family income/support in times of need

-Have the education and opportunities earn more than you do but chose to work less
+Have the education and opportunities to earn more than you do but chose to work less